1. Your Money Goes Further In Belize

 7. I Love Belize Time

 Belize is on a different time clock – much more relaxed and easy going.
 Maybe not the most efficient but the idea is to take it easy.
-Government offices are supposed to be opened for business at 8 a.m. sharp but apart from the Post Office or city of town police station, you will not get much attention until 8:30 – that is the essence of “Belize Time”.
+Government offices are supposed to be opened for business at 8 a.m. sharp but apart from the Post Office or Police Station (for emergencies the Belize are available 24/7), you will not get much attention until 8:30 – that is the essence of “Belize Time”.

 8. I Feel Comfortable With Property Rights